 If you’ve got a gothic-style light in your living room, why not go for Art Nouveau in the bedroom?
 If you like it and it fits in the room, don’t let the differing styles put you off!

 Give things a refresh

 Just because an item is antique doesn’t mean you should be scared to change it to fit in with what you want - just make sure you know what you’re doing.

 For example, if you’ve got your hands on a bargain armchair but the seat colours aren’t right for your room, why not get it reupholstered?
 It isn’t something you should be afraid of, but it’s definitely worth taking it to a professional who knows what they’re doing so that the value of the piece isn’t taken away by any work that is carried out.

 If you see something you love but can’t decide what to do with it, try thinking about some of its more unusual functions:

-While you might have no need for an antique dinner set in terms of serving food, plates can be displayed on walls or racks to add another feature to your home
+- While you might have no need for an antique dinner to serve food, plates can be displayed on walls or racks to add another feature to your home

 If you’re desperate to buy an antique piece but just don’t have room for it in your home, why not pick out something for your garden instead?

 From stone urns to gatepost finials, outdoor antiques can add an extra element to your lawn.
 It also gives you the chance to go for something a little more creative than you perhaps would indoors - these garden lions would certainly be a conversation starter!